doppar/docs/3.x/entity-orm.md

 Using transactions properly ensures database consistency and prevents data corruption due to incomplete operations.
 Doppar provides flexible methods for handling transactions, allowing both automatic and manual control based on the use case.

-<a name="eloquent-join"></a>
+<a name="entity-join"></a>

-## Eloquent Join
+## Entity Join
-In Doppar, Eloquent manual joins allow you to retrieve data from multiple tables based on a related column.
-The join method in Eloquent's Query Builder provides an easy way to combine records from different tables.
-This document explains how to perform various types of joins manually using Eloquent's Eloquent ORM and Query Builder.
+In Doppar, Entity manual joins allow you to retrieve data from multiple tables based on a related column.
+The join method in Entity's Query Builder provides an easy way to combine records from different tables.
+This document explains how to perform various types of joins manually using Entity's Entity ORM and Query Builder.

 #### Basic Join Example
 A simple join operation can be performed using the join method to combine records from two tables based on a common key.
 Below is an example of joining users and posts tables: